-Arch MI's Medical and Dental Professionals program requirements (see section 3.06.03).

-IRS transcripts:

-- IRS transcripts are generally not required, but may be requested by Arch MI based on our review of the income documentation presented in the application. - When a lender has acquired the IRS transcripts prior to the application for mortgage insurance, a copy of the transcripts must be provided. - Additionally, transcripts must be provided if acquired by the lender when Arch MI requests a copy of the loan file for quality assurance purposes. - Any discrepancy between the loan file income documentation and the transcript information must be appropriately explained and documented.
+- Fannie Mae's Employment Offers and Contracts requirement in section B3-3.1-09 of its Selling Guide. - Arch MI's Medical and Dental Professionals program requirements (see section 3.06.03). - IRS transcripts: - IRS transcripts are not required, but may be requested by Arch MI based on our review of the income documentation presented in the application. - When a credit union has acquired the IRS transcripts prior to the application for mortgage insurance, a copy of the transcripts must be provided. - Additionally, transcripts must be provided if acquired by the credit union when Arch MI requests a copy of the loan file for quality assurance purposes. - Any discrepancy between the loan file income documentation and the transcript information must be appropriately explained and documented.
 If the transcripts do not support the income documentation provided, and the discrepancies cannot be adequately explained and documented, the loan is ineligible for mortgage insurance.
-The IRS transcript(s) and any subsequent explanation or documentation of discrepancies must be permanently retained in the lender's loan file.

-Verification of Assets:

-- For loan amounts \$726,526 to \$1,500,000, the Agencies' manual documentation requirements for assets must be followed. - If the loan amount is \$850,001 to \$1,500,000 and a VOD is used to document the assets, it must be accompanied with one month's bank statement.

-Sales Contract/Offer to Purchase and Addenda:

-Final, signed copies of the contract/offer and addenda are required.
+The IRS transcript(s) and any subsequent explanation or documentation of discrepancies must be permanently retained in the credit union's loan file. - Verification of Assets: - For loan amounts \$726,526 to \$1,500,000, the Agencies' manual documentation requirements for assets must be followed. - If the loan amount is \$850,001 to \$1,500,000 and a VOD is used to document the assets, it must be accompanied with one month's bank statement. - Sales Contract/Offer to Purchase and Addenda: - Final, signed copies of the contract/offer and addenda are required.